-The House last week passed a measure that would both keep government open and suspend the debt limit by a party-line vote of 220-211.
-The Senate blocked that bill 50-48 on Monday evening after Senate GOP Leader Mitch McConnell said his members wouldn't help raise the debt limit.
+The House last week passed a measue to keep the government open and suspend the debt limit by a party-line vote of 220-211.
+The Senate was to hold a procedural vote on that bill Monday evening, but Republicans were expected to block it after Senate GOP Leader Mitch McConnell said his members wouldn't help raise the debt limit.

 One possible path to avoiding a shutdown: Democrats could separate government funding from the debt limit.
 McConnell says Republicans would support that.